Module adcp.adagents

 Returns:

-Parsed adagents.json data (resolved from authoritative_location if present)
+Parsed adagents.json data (resolved via authoritative_location

 Raises:

-AdagentsValidationError: If JSON is invalid, malformed, or redirects
+AdagentsValidationError: If JSON is invalid, malformed, or

-exceed maximum depth or form a loop
+redirects exceed maximum depth or form a loop.

 Notes:

-For production use with multiple requests, pass a shared httpx.AsyncClient
+For production use with multiple requests, pass a shared

-to enable connection pooling and improve performance.
+httpx.AsyncClient to enable connection pooling.

 """